-Mr. Atul Kirloskar who retires by rotation at the ensuing Annual General Meeting andbeing eligible offers himself for re-appointment.
+Mr. Vinesh Kumar Jairath and Mr. Atul Kirloskar who retire by rotation at the ensuingAnnual General Meeting and being eligible offer themselves for re-appointment.

-The brief resumes and other details relating to the Directors who are proposed to beappointed / re-appointed as required to be disclosed under Regulation 36 (3) of theRegulations forms part of the Statement setting out material facts annexed to the Notice of the Annual General Meeting.
+The brief resumes and other details relating to Directors who are proposed to beappointed / reappointed as required to be disclosed under Regulation 36 (3) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 form part of theStatement setting out material facts annexed to the Notice of the Annual General Meeting.

-The resolutions seeking approval of members for the appointment of these Directors havebeen incorporated in the notice of the forthcoming Annual GeneralMeeting of the Company.
+The resolutions seeking approval of members for the appointment / re-appointment ofthese Directors have been incorporated in the Notice of the forthcoming Annual GeneralMeeting of the Company.

 22. NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIES JOINTVENTURES OR ASSOCIATE COMPANIES DURING THE YEAR:

 23. DETAILS RELATING TO DEPOSITS COVERED UNDER CHAPTER V OF THE COMPANIES ACT 2013:

-24. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BYTHE REGULATORS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE:
+24. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE:

 25. DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROL WITH REFERENCE TO THEFINANCIAL STATEMENTS: